State Jewish Theater (Romania): Prehistory

 The Jewish Theatre in Romania has a tradition dating back to the 19th century.
 The first newspaper reference to a Jewish theater in Romania was a review by Mihai Eminescu in the Romanian newspaper Curierul de Iaşi (The Courier of Iaşi) in 1876, in which he described a troupe of six Jewish actors who performed in the famous Green Tree garden of Iaşi under Avram Goldfaden’s management, the father of the modern Jewish Theatre.

 In Bucharest, the theater building, the Teatru Baraşeum or Sala Baraşeum, was used from the early 1930s as a Yiddish-language theater, originally under private management.
 The theater was named in honor of Dr. Iuliu Barasch, as was an adjoining clinic.
 (The street it is on, the former str.
 Ionescu de la Brad, is now str.
 Dr. Iuliu Barasch.)
 On the verge of World War II, it was home of the Thalia company, one of four professional Yiddish theater companies in Bucharest at that time.

 As war broke out in Europe and the antisemitic right-wing politics that had long been a factor in Romania came to the fore, resources for Yiddish theater in Bucharest dried up.
 In the summer of 1940, all four Bucharest-based Yiddish theater companies, including Thalia, set out on tours of the country rather than attempt summer theater in Bucharest.
 Thalia were on the road when King Carol II abdicated on September 6, 1940, the start of the National Legionary State under General (later Marshal) Ion Antonescu.
 The extremely antisemitic Iron Guard became the only legal political party in Romania.
 On September 9, Jews were prohibited from participating in theater.
-All Jews were fired from artistic or administrative positions at the National Theater and others, and the country's Yiddish-language companies had their licenses revoked.
+All Jews were fired from artistic or administrative positions at the National Theatre and others, and the country's Yiddish-language companies had their licenses revoked.
 Public use of the Yiddish language was also banned.